-The Caterpillar is often found in Sydney on:
+The caterpillar is often found in gardens on:

-The caterpillars are inclinesd to lie along a vein on the underside of a leaf.
+The caterpillars are inclined to lie along a vein on the underside of a leaf.
 The caterpillars damage the leaves of their foodplant in a characteristic pattern.

 Old Chinese drawings of Hibiscus show damage to the leaves that is similar in pattern to this which we observed on the bushes in Sydney (Anomis flava is found in China).
 The caterpillar grows to a length of about 4 cms.